joehiggi1758/audit-application/README.md

 - **Identifying Red Flags**: QA models can assist in identifying specific patterns or red flags in customer behavior based on large datasets, allowing analysts to focus on high-risk cases.

 #### Digital Internal Audit
 - **Efficient Documentation Review**: Internal audits often require the review of extensive documentation, policies, and procedures.
-This QA tool can significantly reduce the time required to extract relevant information from these documents, ensuring that auditors can focus on analysis rather than manual document searches.
+This QA tool can significantly reduce the time required to extract relevant information from these documents, ensuring that associates can focus on analysis rather than manual document searches.
-- **Improved Audit Insights**: By asking targeted questions, auditors can use the QA tool to quickly gain insights into compliance issues, control weaknesses, and operational risks, allowing for more efficient and effective audits.
+- **Improved Audit Insights**: By asking targeted questions, associates can use the QA tool to quickly gain insights into compliance issues, control weaknesses, and operational risks, allowing for more efficient and effective audits.

 #### Other
 - **Compliance Checks**: Quickly get answers about policy compliance by querying related sections of regulatory documents.